Supply and demand zones can identify mega reversal trades, but like all technical concepts, the success rate of zones can be improved further.

 Go ahead, take a look back at some S & R levels near S & D zones, and you’ll see this with your own eyes.

 Zones in-line with or nearby unbroken S/R levels (with at least 2 touches) usually result in some pretty big reversals.
 Why?
-‘Cause the smart money have placed a whole bunch of trades to make the price reverse.

-And that, my friends, is why you see the touches and the price create and then bounce back from the zone.
+That, my friends, is why you see the touches and the price create and then bounce back from the zone.

 So there you have it – the three main points of confluence to keep an eye on for S & D zones.